wp-plugins/child-theme-configurator/readme.txt

 = 1.4.0 =
 * New Feature: Theme Files tab:
-* Copy parent templates to child theme to be edited using the Theme Editor.
+* Copy parent templates to child themes to be edited using the Theme Editor.
 * Remove child theme templates.
 * Upload child theme images.
 * Remove child theme images.